 Pistol calibers work in a standard lower, as long as you have a conversion kit of some sort for to account for the magazine and feeding issues.
 You’ll need a good upper, too.

 But that doesn’t mean there’s not a benefit in altering the AR design.
-The biggest, and the reason why so may are intent on making the AR fire everything from the .22 LR to the .50 BMG is the manual of arms.
+The biggest reason why so many are intent on making the AR fire everything from the .22 LR to the .50 BMG is the manual of arms.

 Once you know your way around the AR-15, you can pick up any AR and get results.
 I own several AR-15s.
 They’re all minor variations on the theme, and all are chambered for 5.56.
 When I pick up my .308, I have to remember how to run a bolt-action rifle.
 My defensive 12 gauge is a pump, and has a completely different manual of arms.
 See where I’m going here?

 I don’t consider this a problem.
 I work with guns.
 I train regularly.
 I’ve never grabbed a Remington 870 and tried to eject the magazine (at least not until Remington produced a mag-fed 870, and now I’m all confused).